binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 * Implement process and governance around which open source libraries you can use
 * Legal review: checking licenses
 * Scanning the code for vulnerabilities, manual and automated code review
-* Maintain a list containing all the libraries that have been approved for use
+* Maintain a list containing all the libraries that have been approved for use.
-If not on the list, make a request and it should go through the same process.
+If not on the list, make a request and it should go through the same process
 * Once the libraries are in your product they should become a part of your own code so that they get the same rigour over them as any of your other in-house written code
 * There needs to be an automated process that runs over the code base to check that nothing that is not on the approved list is included
 * Consider automating some of the suggested tooling options below